 Secondly, properly sealing squirrels and other animals out of buildings requires a lot of specialized equipment including long ladders, scaffolding, cherry pickers, and sometimes even infrared night-vision cameras.
 We have all that stuff and more.
 That's because we're North Georgia's biggest and most-experienced animal control company.
 No squirrel control job is too big or too small for us.

 We also clean up after the squirrels, which may include removing their droppings and nests, disinfecting and sanitizing the area, neutralizing odors, applying insecticides for parasites, if needed, and optionally, replacing contaminated insulation.
 We'll leave your home clean, squirrel-free, and squirrel-proof.
 We guarantee it.

-If you have a problem with squirrels, please call us for a no-obligation inspection and consultation.
+If you have a problem with squirrels, please call us for a professional inspection and remediation consultation.
 Easy financing is available for qualified customers.

 Here are pictures of squirrel removal work we've done in the Macon area.

 We have the tools and personnel to handle any squirrel control job, so please call us today.
 We look forward to your call.